pixellove4ever/Altium-Diff-Studio/README.md

   full-package comparison is too memory-heavy on large projects.
 - Logical comparison block clicks open the matching DXF sheet, but repeated sheet instances/channels cannot yet resolve to distinct DXF views.
+- Project names are not inferred automatically in V1 because filenames and folder layouts are not reliable enough.
+Reports keep detected version labels and omit the project name when no explicit reliable source exists.
 - The 3D STEP viewer is planned but not implemented yet.
 - Review preferences and comments are local to the machine unless exported as a session.